phpinternalsbook/PHP-Internals-Book/Book/functions/arguments_and_return_values.rst

 Arguments and return values
 ===========================

-This section discusses several core aspects pertaining to the implementation of internal functions.
+This section discusses several important aspects pertaining to the implementation of internal functions.
 In particular we'll take a look at how internal functions retrieve arguments and return values.

 Function handler parameters
 ---------------------------